Everything we value comes from nature.

 - We are a member of the Natural Capital Coalition, an international collaboration that unites the global natural capital community.
 By joining the coalition, we join almost 300 organisations who share a common belief that we can do more together than we can alone in helping the value of natural capital be recognised by all parts of society.

 - When major developments are planned in our three counties, we are standing up for wildlife - for example, we sit on groups that make up the OxCam Arc Local Natural Capital Plan (LNCP), which aims to generate environmental investment to create greener, healthier and more productive communities across the area.

 A local example of nature's value: Chimney Meadows nature reserve

-We have taken a good hard look at Chimney Meadows in Oxfordshire, one of our largest nature reserves, to assess the public benefits that come from this land, which is now managed for the natural environment instead of conventional agriculture.
+We've studied the economic value of Chimney Meadows in Oxfordshire, one of our largest nature reserves, to assess the public benefits that come from this land, which is now managed for the natural environment instead of conventional agriculture.

 The results are astonishing: Chimney Meadows as a nature reserve has four times as much value to the public than if it was a conventional farm.

 Our conservation management of Chimney Meadows has included the reversion of arable to species-rich grassland, restoration of wet grassland and swamp, extension of woodland, and the planting and restoration of hedgerows.
 When you compare this to intensive agricultural management that was practiced in the past, we will generate far greater local benefits, which include flood, climate and water quality regulation, health and recreation benefits, and increased wild species diversity.